Briggs Automotive Company: Design

 Although still resembling the Mono, the R has had all surfaces designed from scratch with 44 bespoke carbon parts restyled to give the car a more aggressive, organic, and futuristic stance.

-The new look of Mono R is defined by the imposing shark nose front.
-The main beam LED headlights centrally mounted on the nose are a distinguishing feature that reduces the frontal area and contributes to a more minimalist appearance.
+The new look of Mono R is defined by the shark nose front.
+The main beam LED headlights centrally mounted on the nose reduce the frontal area and contributes to a more minimalist appearance.

-Mono R's sleeker and tighter appearance has been achieved by reductions in visible mass across the full body; there has also been a 20mm reduction in overall height and a 25mm increase in length over the standard Mono.
+The Mono R's sleeker and tighter appearance has been achieved by reductions in visible mass across the full body; there has also been a 20 mm reduction in overall height and a 25 mm increase in length over the standard Mono.